-Matt Miller is a partner in the firm's Nashville office and focuses his practice on mergers and acquisitions (M&A), private equity, and venture capital transactions and other corporate and commercial matters.
+Matt Miller is a partner at the firm's Nashville office and focuses his practice on mergers and acquisitions (M&A), private equity, and venture capital transactions and other corporate and business matters.

-Matt has significant transactional experience in several industries, including health care, technology, life sciences, sports and entertainment, consumer products, medical devices, distribution and manufacturing, and real estate.
+Matt has significant transactional experience in key industries, including health care, technology, life sciences, consumer products, sports, and entertainment.

-Prior to joining K&L Gates, Matt lived in New York for over a decade where he practiced law at two global law firms before returning to Tennessee, his home state.
+Prior to joining K&L Gates, Matt lived in New York for over a decade where he practiced law at two global law firms before returning to his home state of Tennessee.

-As a former officer in the US Navy, Matt values public service and, in addition to supporting Nashville’s business community, he regularly volunteers time in support of local charities and non-profits.
+As a former officer in the US Navy, Matt values public service and, in addition to supporting Nashville's business community, he regularly volunteers time at his church and in support of local charities and non-profits.
 Matt is the current chair of Nashville's pro bono committee.

-- Legal Advisory Board Member, The Beacon Center of Tennessee, 2022-Present
+- Legal Advisory Board Member, The Beacon Center of Tennessee

 - Law Clerk to the Honorable Helen E. Hoens, New Jersey Supreme Court, 2012-2013

 - Lieutenant, US Navy and US Navy Reserve, 2006-2013

 - Speaker, America Entrepreneur Workshop Series Cohort: Bunker Labs Entrepreneur Workshop, 12 August 2021

 - Quoted, "SEC Could Pull More 'Unicorns' Into Public Reporting Regime," Law360, 28 January 2022